akkartik/mu/subx/Readme.md

   42
   ```

+This is just a demonstration; in practice you would use the `ntranslate`
-(For running emulated on other platforms, see the `translate` script.
-You'll
+script.
+For running emulated on other platforms, use the `translate` script.
-need 16GB RAM for translating some of the larger programs.)
+You'll need 16GB RAM for translating some of the larger programs in emulated
+mode.
+Requirements for native translation are, of course, minimal.

+To my knowledge the original C++ and new self-hosted translators always
+generate identical binaries.
+Please [report bugs](mailto:mu@akkartik.com)!

 You can use it to learn about the x86 processor that (almost certainly) runs
 your computer.
 (See below.)